nnethercott/new-blog/src/blog/vae.md

 {
 	"published": "2023-10-23",
-  "description": "Using a spike-and-slab prior to model the latent distribution of a VAE" }
+  "description": "Using a spike-and-slab prior to model the latent distribution of a variational autoencoder" }

-# Sparse Variational autoencoders
+# Sparse Bayesian priors + VAE's

 ## Theory {#theory}